VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj1/README.txt

 Finaly we provide the user with a "help" guide for proper command inputs, that is printed in case the user provide the TTY with a command that is not right, by the standards of the tty api (wrong amount of args, mis-spelled command name, etc).

+NOTES FOR THE INSRTUCTORS:
+- inserting from file : nothing changed according to directives
+- vaccine status bloom : nothing changed, according to directives
+- vaccine status : nothing changed accirding to directives
+- population status: estimating (for a country specifically of foreach country) the quantity (#yes in date range) / (#yes + #no in total)
+- population status by age: same as in "population status" but for specific age ranges,

+- NOTE that in the above 2 features we will traverse the list of country citizens to extract statistics foreach country, and for every citizen we will search the skip lists of the given virus
+- NOTE in the above 2 features we give the posibility to execute without a date range so they could take from 1 to 4 arguments
+- essentially vaccinate now and insert record use the same insertion function with the only difference that vaccinate now will set the last 2 field to "YES <current-date>" and then use insert.
+- list not vaccinated persons: list all the non vaccinated persons of a virus, so we will essentially just print the not-vaccinated skip list of the given virus
+- exit: free all the allocated memory.

 UTILITIES FILE:
 This file contains specific utilities such as my own version of fgets or a generic string parser, that help me